akeneo/pim-api-docs/content/graphql/limitations.md

 {
   "errors": [
     {
       "message": "Cost Error: Query Cost limit of 5000 exceeded, found 6200.
-Reduce the limit argument, or the requested fields"
+Reduce the limit argument or the requested fields"
     }
   ]
 }